Jaysontian/jaysontian.github.io/_posts/Biology/2020-06-11-Global Warming and Diseases.md

 ---
-layout: post
-title: "Diseases and Global Warming"
+title: Global Warming & Pathogens
 date:   2019-8-17
-categories: biology
+category: biology
 ---

 I recently read an article writing about how new diseases are popping up from random places never seen before.
 Apparently, they have a significantly higher viral resistance than other common bacteria, and 75% of treatment and vaccines are ineffective against them.